aputri/STAT311-Project/README.md

-# STAT 311 Project
+# STAT 311 Project - Term Life

-A project for STAT 311: Modern Statistical Methods using R.
+This project uses the Term Life dataset and applies multiple analyses to the data using R.

 ### Installation